m-albert/scu_lab_course_ia/book/install_python.md

-# Optional: Installing Python
+# Installing Python

 ## Overview

-Day 1 of this course introduced python and jupyter notebooks.
-This part of the course will focus on practical image processing with Python.
-To run the jupyter notebooks used in this course, you can use a python installation
+To run the Python jupyter notebooks used in this course, you need to install Python locally on your computer.
-- on your computer or
-- on the virtual BAND computers provided with this course.

-For both of these options, we recommend using `conda` to manage your python environment.
+We recommend using `conda` to manage your python environment.
 If not already done, you can install conda following the instructions below.

     ```{admonition} What is conda?
     `conda` is a very commonly used environment and package manager which makes python and related software packages available on your computer.
+Confusingly, there are different "distributions" of conda, the two most common being `Anaconda` and `Miniconda`.
+Here we will use `Miniconda`, which is a minimal conda installer that includes the conda package manager and Python.
+It is available for Windows, Mac OS and Linux.
+To confuse things even more, we will actually install `Miniforge`, which is `Miniconda` configured to only install python packages from the open-source community-driven conda-forge channel.
+This is generally a good idea, as it avoids potential issues with package compatibility and licensing that can arise when using the default channels.
+    ```

 ## Instructions